rollover the hotspots to check the conditions

 Japanese Akitas like to be leaders, so obedience training is a must.
 The breed can range from calm to aggressive and they should always be supervised around small children.
 As a working breed, they are well suited for performance and therapy work and require daily exercise.
 Their thick coats require brushing, but Akitas are fastidious and can often be seen bathing themselves like cats.

 Despite their fastidious self-grooming, Akitas are still prone to a number of hereditary and congenital conditions which can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Akitas are prone to include joint problems such as medial patellar luxation and elbow and hip dysplasia; thyroid problems such as hypothyroidism; stomach conditions such as gastric dilatation-volvus (GDV or bloat); and skin conditions such as atopy.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Akita inherits more than just a love of cleanliness or a strong attitude, you’re covered.